 However, though the options are limited, there are clever ways to shop on the web for those who either voluntarily don’t have a bank account or don’t qualify for one.

 Gift cards are a genius way of ordering online.
-Often your favorite stores have online shops, which advertise more inventory than they can hold in stores, giving you good reason to have a reserve of gift cards on hand should something pop up that you know will never make it to the store.
+Often your favorite stores have online shops, which advertise more inventory than they can hold in stores, giving you a good reason to have a reserve of gift cards on hand should something pop up that you know will never make it to the store.

 You can buy the gift card of your choice at the supermarket or places like Best Buy, and order online with the gift card.
 If your favorite online stores are online-only, chances are they still sell gift certificates or e-mail gift cards, and you can ask loved ones who do have bank accounts to purchase you online gift cards for your birthday or the holidays.

 Prepaid cards are Visa, Mastercard, or American Express branded cards that you can load with money and use wherever credit cards are accepted.
-The great thing about prepaid cards is that there are no strings attached — you don’t need to stay on top of late payments, and there’s no managing your account, since you don’t have a real bank account.
+The great thing about prepaid cards is that there are no strings attached — you don’t need to stay on top of late payments, and there’s no managing your account since you don’t have a real bank account.

 To give a quick comparison, credit cards can be used to charge purchases and pay later.
 Debit cards pull money from your account instantaneously the moment you pay.
 Prepaid cards are the most similar to debit cards.
 However, a word of caution: some prepaid cards have high activation fees as well as a monthly transaction fee.
-To avoid fee-packed cards, here are our top five prepaid cards with the best value.
+To avoid fee-packed cards, here are our top prepaid cards with the best value.

 A money order is a popular way to send money to loved ones, as well as to send money online.
 You can purchase a money order for the amount you want to send, and retailers prefer it to checks since money orders can’t bounce (you pay upfront when you buy them).
 If you’re unsure of whether the retailer you want to shop from accepts money orders, give customer service a call, and if they do, ask how to proceed with payment.
 You may be surprised that many retailers still do accept money orders.